 After all non-vital businesses in Spain have been closed for two weeks, the Spanish government has announced to ease strict lockdown measures.
 Most of the country is now in “phase 1” of easing the lockdown, which includes more retailers opening up again.
 Barcelona and Madrid are currently the only two regions in “phase 0.5”, as they were hit hardest.
 There, only smaller shops are allowed to reopen again.

 The Spanish authorities have confirmed that the transport of goods is generally considered “essential” and drivers, therefore, do not need a certificate for every shipment confirming its relevance.
 We are still expecting delays in the Spanish domestic networks, as many customers have now adjusted their opening times.

-The Spanish government announced that the state of emergency in the country will be extended until the 24th of May 2020.
-Relaxations on driving and resting times have also been established and are valid until the 31st of May 2020.
-The border controls at the Spanish borders will be extended until the 24th of May 2020 as well.
-The mandatory 14-days quarantine for individuals returning from abroad, announced by the Spanish government on the 12th of May 2020, does not apply to drivers performing international transport operations.
+From Thursday, 21 May 2020, the use of face masks is compulsory in all public spaces – open and closed – where social distancing cannot be respected.
+A distance of two meters between clients needs to be respected.
+Relaxations on driving and resting times have also been established and are valid until 31 May 2020.
+The border controls at the Spanish borders will be extended until 24 May 2020 as well.
+The mandatory 14-days quarantine for individuals returning from abroad, announced by the Spanish government on 12 May 2020, does not apply to drivers performing international transport operations.